fictionco/fiction/@apps/factor/docs/basic-example.md

 </template>
 ```

-In your `index.js` add the following code:
+In your `index` file add the following code:

 ```js
 import { addContentRoute } from "@factor/tools"